 Certain remedial measures which can be taken are as follows:

 Topical acyclovir or penciclovir (Denavir) creams may shorten attacks of recurrent HSV-1 if it is applied early, usually before lesions develop.
 But these antivirals are always packed with a number of side-effects leading to worsening the problem.
-If you want to know more about why you should never use antivirals for herpes, click here.

 The other available options are the home remedies for herpes which can provide you a perfect side-effect free treatment in a really affordable price.